lpupp/Aside/PPwL_activation/README.md

 ## Steps

-1. Design your neural network with a generous width and PPwL activations in the hidden layer.
+1. Design your neural network with a generous width and PPwL activations in the hidden layers.
 2. Initialize the PPwL params with ones.
 3. Train the neural.
 4. Choose a threshold and truncate the PPwL params.
 E.g., all params above 0.9 are set to 1.